CITY OF SCOTTSDALE

 Early Ballot Alternate Address Request

 The U.S. Postal Service cannot automatically forward a ballot to another address.
-If you will be out of town this summer and would like to receive an early ballot for the State's Primary Election, you must register your alternate mailing address with Maricopa County Elections.
+If you will be out of town and would like to receive an early ballot for the General Election, you must register your alternate mailing address with Maricopa County Elections.
 Your written request must include the following:

 Date of birth